Safer Streets

 2022/23

-The first project enhances the safety of women and girls enjoying the night-time economy in Northampton and Kettering.
-It includes the creation of a night safety charter; improvements to increase the safety of pedestrians on a night out in Bridge Street, Northampton; lighting improvements and alley gating; and an app to help map areas where people don’t feel safe so that they can be improved.
+The OPFCC won funding to enhance the safety of women and girls enjoying the night-time economy in Northampton and Kettering.
+It includes the creation of a night safety charter; improvements to increase the safety of pedestrians on a night out in Bridge Street, Northampton; lighting improvements and alley gating; and an app to help map areas where people do not feel safe so that they can be improved.

 And a ground-breaking partnership will see ‘Stand by Her’ training rolled out to young men in education to help them understand the impact of harassing behaviour on women and give them the skills to challenge safely and offer support.

-The second project focuses on the Queensway area of Wellingborough, with around 650 new doors for properties in Kiln Way and Minerva Way, once again in partnership with Greatwell Homes.
-Alleys in Shelley Road will be gated, while security lighting will be fitted to some properties and there will be a significant roll out of security products to residents.
+Work was delivered on the Queensway area of Wellingborough, with around 650 new doors for properties in Kiln Way and Minerva Way, once again in partnership with Greatwell Homes.
+Alleys in Shelley Road were gated, while security lighting was fitted to some properties and there was a significant roll out of security products to residents.

-There will be a major extension of North Northamptonshire Council’s CCTV scheme with up to 18 new cameras on the estate, and car parks will be made more secure and brought to the Park Mark standard and activity schemes will be provided for young people.
+There was also a major extension of North Northamptonshire Council’s CCTV scheme with up to eighteen new cameras on the estate, and car parks will be made more secure and brought to the Park Mark standard and activity schemes will be provided for young people.